 I observed this anniversary by attending all three of the films that the DFT was showing—the animated Japanese film Laputa: Castle in the Sky (August 3, 2013); the somber, observant Museum Hours (August 3); and the playful, witty documentary Deceptive Practice (August 4).

-All through the weekend, I tried to figure out the significance of continually visiting the DFT for a quarter of a century.
+All through the weekend, I tried to figure out the significance of my visits to the DFT for a quarter of a century.
 Five years ago, I wrote about attending the DFT for 20 years (Twenty Years at the DFT), and I went into detail about many of my favorite experiences at the theater.

 Five years later, it was time for another kind of reflection.
 What keeps me coming back?
 I first thought about many of the unique events that the DFT has held or launched since August 2008.